abhik12295/fetch-take-home/README.md

  Where and how will your application run?

              For now I have run this on local system:

              by configuring docker, AWSCLI and psql:
              1: first logging in to docker:
                   sudo docker pull fetchdocker/data-takehome-postgres
                   #sudo docker run --name stuart_abhi -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d fetchdocker/data-takehome-postgres
                   sudo docker start stuart_abhi
                   sudo docker exec -it stuart_abhi bash
                   psql -U postgres
                   select * from user_logins
- 2: secondly connect with awscli to get data from api:
-      docker pull fetchdocker/data-takehome-localstack
+             2: secondly connect with awscli to get data from api: docker pull fetchdocker/data-takehome-localstack
                   sudo docker start s_abhi
                   awslocal sqs receive-message --queue-url http://localhost:4566/000000000000/login-queue
+             3: Run the fetch.py file on local system directly and then look for the update postgres on docker stuart_abhi using step 1: from above

  Once AWS and postgres started working:
             we can run the fetch.py file remotely on the local machine.
             It will generate the masked value and store it in postgres.

  Apart from that there was issue while putting the data in app_version column as it was INT type:
           #stored the highest value of app_version: say 3.0.1 -> stored 3 in column